valentina-s/WebGLVolumeRendering/README.md

 https://github.com/lebarba/WebGLVolumeRendering

 to display cornea images.
-Cornea images do not always have square dimensions which are powers of 2.
-So the code needs to be modified to work with arbitrary images.
+The approach uses 2D textures.That requires building a 2d mosaic image out of the 3d image.
+To efficiently process textures it is best if the image dimensions are of power of 2.
+Cornea images do not satisfy this condition.
+For now we pad the images to the maximal dimension (to have equal dimensions), and then downsample to an image of size 256x256x256.
+This needs to be optimized.